Get money-saving tips in your inbox.

 A basic or mandatory Ontario car insurance policy includes four main elements:

-• Accident benefits.
+Accident benefits.
 Whether you are at fault for an accident or not, accident benefits coverage pays for your medical expenses that are not covered by public health care, replaces lost income if you cannot work, and death and funeral expenses if you die from the accident.
-The mandatory minimum coverage is $65,000 for non-catastrophic injuries and $1 million for catastrophic injuries.
+The mandatory minimum coverage is $65,000 for non-catastrophic injuries and up to $1 million for catastrophic injuries.
 You can choose to increase the limits of each to $130,000 for non-catastrophic injuries and $2 million for catastrophic injuries.

 What optional Ontario car insurance coverages are there?

 There is a broad range of optional coverage you can add to a basic Ontario auto policy.
 Two of the most popular – and among the most important – are collision and comprehensive.
-These are coverage types you should ask your broker or insurer to include in your policy.
+These are coverage types you should ask your broker or insurance provider to include in your policy.
 Here’s a quick breakdown of each:

-• Collision coverage.
+Collision coverage.
 Collision coverage will pay for damage to your vehicle if involved in an accident with another car, a streetlight, road sign, or any other stationary object.
 It also covers the cost of damage if you are a victim of a hit-and-run by an unknown driver.
 A deductible applies if you file a hit-and-run claim, as well as if it is ruled you are at fault for a collision.
 Furthermore, an at-fault collision will remain on your driving record for up to six years, and it will influence the cost of your premiums at renewal.

-• All Perils and Specified Perils.
+All perils and specified perils.
 All perils combine collision and comprehensive coverage.
 It also covers loss or damage caused if a person who lives in your home steals the vehicle.
 Specified perils coverage is a cheaper version of comprehensive coverage that will pay for damages resulting from incidents specified in the policy, such as fire or a natural disaster such as hail.

 If you do not have collision coverage and are at-fault for a car accident, you are solely responsible for paying for your vehicle's damages.
 Similarly, if your policy does not include comprehensive coverage, and your vehicle is stolen, vandalized, or damaged by a fallen tree branch during a nasty windstorm, for example, your insurer is not obligated to pay for any repairs or the cost to replace your stolen vehicle.
 You are.